hphuoc0906/CS313_Midterm_project/README.md

 # Welcome to our CS313 project demo!
-Make sure you have downloaded Tdrive dataset and renamed it into `Data-mining`.
+Make sure you have downloaded Tdrive dataset from [here](https://github.com/4k4m/Data-mining) and renamed it into `Data-mining`.

 ```
 Data-mining/